Beef Stew - Instant Pot

 - Dredge the cut roast in flour and salt and pepper.
 In two batches brown each side of the beef, then remove to Instant Pot

 - Place everything (EXCEPT THE POTATOES/BUTTER/OIL/PARSLEY) in the Instant Pot.
-Select the stew/meat setting (about 35 minutes, high pressure).
+Select the stew/meat setting (about 35 minutes, high pressure.
+It will take a while for the pot to develop enough heat/pressure for the "35" to pop up - be patient.)
 After it’s done, let everything mellow out for about 10 minutes before releasing the steam.
 Technically at this point, it’s done.
-But you should finish with a quick browning session in the oven (see notes below).
+But you should finish with a quick browning session in the oven (see #5 below).

-- Remove the stew from the Intant Pot and insert steamer, then pile the chunked potatoes in and add 1/3 cup of water to bottom of pot.
+- Remove the stew from the Instant Pot into a Dutch oven and insert steamer, then pile the chunked potatoes in and add 1/3 cup of water to the bottom of the pot.
+Put the Dutch oven with the stew into your 400º oven now if you're going to serve right away. if you're going to serve later, start the Dutch oven at 400º when you start doing the potatotes.
 Set the Instant Pot to cook on the Pressure Cooker setting for three minutes.
 When the pot is done, allow 10 minutes to sit, then vent pressure.
-While waiting, heat a large saute pan on the stove and just before adding potatoes, add oil and butter, heat so that it sizzles.
+While waiting, heat a large saute pan on the stove and just before adding potatoes, add oil and butter; it should sizzle.
 Let the potatoes sit until browned on one side, about 3 to 5 minutes.
 Turn them over and allow to brown again for 3 or 4 minutes.
 Just before removing the potatoes, sprinkle them with the dried parsley.
 Remove potatoes to stew, or keep them to serve on the side - browned potatoes are awesome on the side, but also just as good in the stew.

 - Finishing in the Oven: Whether you make this in the oven or in the Instant Pot, finish by giving it about 10-20 minutes in a hot oven (400-ish degrees), uncovered, before serving.
 It gets the meat nice and caramelized on top and helps the gravy thicken up.